aspartate/personal_website/content/blog/Avatarm.md

 ![Art.](images/avatarm/art.gif)

 As you can see, aside from missing the upper limb, the arm is not very intuitive to control using the potentiometers.
-But no worries, I have a plan to address this later.
+But no worries, I'll build the controller arm next.
 For now, I'll print and add on Part C:

 ![.](images/avatarm/C-raw.jpg)